-Pets traveling in the cabin of the aircraftIf your pet is traveling with you in the cabin of the aircraft and you get off of one flight and go to the gate of the next flight without going through customs then you are "transiting" the country.
+Pets traveling in the cabin of the aircraftIf your pet is traveling with you in the cabin of the aircraft and you get off of one flight and go to the gate of the next flight (which is served by the same airline) without going through customs then you are "transiting" the country.

 You should check with your airlines to see if the arrival and departure gates are in the same terminal.
 If you clear customs with your pet then you have entered the country and must comply with those countries' rules.
 If you have a long layover and wish to take your pet outside for a walk then you will go through customs and will also enter the country.

 Pets traveling as checked baggage or air cargo

 In most cases, if the layover is under 3 hours and if your pet is traveling in the cargo hold as checked baggage or air cargo, it will be transferred from one airplane to the next as long as you are staying on the same airline.
 In this case, your pet is just transiting the country.
 This is only true if your pet arrives in the layover country on the same airline that it will depart on to its next stop or the final destination.